polar-app/polar-app/.journals/BURTON.md

 - Do we need to have nrPages and how do we handle that?  each 'chapter' should be a page for now?

+- I finished up the BASIC loader for EPUB including the metadata.
+Now I have to work on:
+    - area highlights using the new inline-text layout algorithm
+    - some sort of sidebar for the annotations
+    -

 # PREHISTORY